 To help you avoid common downfalls, I will share my own mistakes that I made on my journey.

-- Underestimating non-billable hours: that what hours we think will be billable are much less in reality when we factor in the unexpected events and other duties we have in addition to work.
+- Underestimating non-billable hours: What hours we think will be billable are much less in reality when we factor in the unexpected events and other duties we have in addition to work.

 - Branching outside of my niche: I got tempted into opportunities outside of my niche because it was easy money.
 I could have invested that time into my goal of establishing myself as a Pardot expert.
 Worst of all, these random assignments left me feeling stretched in terms of knowledge and time-poor.